James Forrestal: Secretary of the Navy

 As Secretary, Forrestal introduced a policy of racial integration in the Navy.
 Forrestal traveled to combat zones to see naval forces in action.
 He was in the South Pacific in 1942, present at the Battle of Kwajalein in 1944, and (as Secretary) witnessed the Battle of Iwo Jima in 1945.
 After five days of pitched battle, a detachment of Marines was sent to hoist the American flag on the 545-foot summit of Mount Suribachi on Iwo Jima.
 This was the first time in the war that the U.S. flag had flown on Japanese soil.
-Forrestal, who had just landed on the beach, claimed the historic flag as a souvenir.
+Forrestal, who had just landed on the beach, attempted to claim the historic flag for his own, although the Marines who survived the battle rebuked the politician's request and prevented Forrestal from getting the souvenir.
 When Forrestal witnessed the sight of the Stars and Stripes atop Mount Suribachi, he turned to Major General Holland Smith and said, "the raising of that flag on Suribachi means a Marine Corps for the next 500 years."
 A second, larger flag was run up in its place, and this second flag-raising was the moment captured by Associated Press photographer Joe Rosenthal in his famous photograph.

 In the early months of 1945, Forrestal, along with Stimson and Under Secretary of State Joseph Grew, strongly advocated a softer policy toward Japan that would permit a negotiated armistice, a face-saving surrender.
 Forrestal's primary concern was not the resurgence of a militarized Japan, but rather "the menace of Russian Communism and its attraction for decimated, destabilized societies in Europe and Asia," and, therefore, keeping the Soviet Union out of the war with Japan.
 So strongly did he feel about this matter that he cultivated negotiation efforts that some regarded as approaching insubordination.